Adaptors / Oracle Retail

 Which Oracle Retail versions do you support?

-The adaptor covers Oracle Retail 13.x, 14.x, 15.x, and 16.x estates.
-Legacy Retek versions are supported via the extraction layer with additional mapping templates.
+As a source, the adaptor covers Oracle Retail 13.x, 14.x, 15.x, and 16.x estates, plus legacy Retek versions via the extraction layer with additional mapping templates.
+As a target, it supports Oracle Retail Cloud v26 and later versions.

 Can you run alongside an SI's functional workstream?